loveencounterflow/interlex/README.md

   additional or replacement lexemes as seen fit, or nothing with `yield return null`.
 * **`[+]`** **Generator functions replace `lexeme.emit()`**
 * **`[+]`** related: can we provide a way for users to issue error signals? create own error tokens?
+* **`[+]`** if possible, implement a way to signal from a token's `cast` function that the token is invalid or that another token should be chosen; if that was possible, one could use somehwat more generic matchers for stuff like, say, float literals and then simply test whether in the `cast` function `parseFloat()` returns a `float` or `NaN`; in the latter case, one could either
+  * <del>reject the current token and continue, from the current position, to match tokens from the same(?) level that come after the current one; or</del>
+  * issue an error signal (probably the simpler option).

 ## Don't